"Path of Exile": Tips and Tricks for Beginners

 Why Should You Play Path of Exile?
 Well...

-In conclusion, now you should have a nice little reference for many of the most basic questions you may have while playing Path of Exile.
+After reading this article, you should have a nice little reference for many of the most basic questions you may have while playing Path of Exile.
 If you're still wondering about some things after the references I have already given, please don't hesitate to visit the official site and check out the vast sections they have related to most game mechanics.

 Seriously, most modern-day video game manuals, offline OR online, would love to be as in-depth as Path of Exile's help guide.